ADMINISTRATIVE REGULATION - 1312.3

 a) Unlawful Discrimination

-A complaint brought pursuant to Board Policy 1312.3, Section I, Paragraph A, alleging unlawful discrimination on the basis of a protected class, as delineated in Board Policy 1312.3, shall be filed with the Compliance Officer no later than six (6) months from the date when the alleged discrimination occurred, or six (6) months from the date when the complainant first obtained knowledge of the facts of the alleged discrimination.
+A complaint brought pursuant to Board Policy 1312.3, Section I, Paragraph A, alleging unlawful discrimination, harassment, intimidation or bullying on the basis of a protected class, as delineated in Board Policy 1312.3, shall be filed with the Compliance Officer no later than six (6) months from the date when the alleged discrimination, harassment, intimidation or bullying occurred, or six (6) months from the date when the complainant first obtained knowledge of the facts of the alleged discrimination, harassment, intimidation or bullying.
 The timeline set forth above may be extended for no more than an additional ninety (90) days, but only upon written request by the Complainant setting forth good cause for the delay, and only upon approval by the District's Superintendent or designee.
 Any such request received by the District's Superintendent shall be approved or denied within fifteen (15) business days of its receipt.
 The Superintendent's or designee’s decision with respect to an extension is final.

 b) Other Complaints Delineated In BP 1312.3